-It was begun in 1994 by Ron Smith and Dave Long under the auspices of the Lakeshore and Quinte Branches of the Ontario Genealogical Society.
-Originally intended as a record of all known burials in Northumberland County (which includes those parts of Durham County that were amalgamated with Northumberland some years back), it has since grown to include all of the cemeteries in the surrounding counties.
+It was begun in the late 1990s by Ron Smith and Dave Long under the auspices of the Lakeshore and Quinte Branches of the Ontario Genealogical Society.
+Originally intended as a record of all known burials in Northumberland County (which includes those parts of Durham County that were amalgamated with Northumberland some years back), it has since grown to include a 27 county area in south-central Ontario.

 The following Port Hope/Hope Township cemeteries are included in the database:

-Knoxville Presbyterian Cemetery, established c1859 on lot 7, concession 6 of Hope Township, shows 204 burials, the earliest recorded in 1860.
+Knoxville Presbyterian Cemetery (1859-present) is located on lot 7, concession 6 of Hope Township, shows 204 burials, the earliest recorded in 1860.
 The church was closed in 1916.

 The Old Wesleyan Methodist Cemetery (c1830-1873) records contain little more than the name of the lot owner, range and number of graves.
 There appear to be no existing records to indicate who was actually buried there.